K4ztark/K4ztark/README.md

 <br><br>

-- :University: I'm a student at the Universidad Nacional de Colombia
+- :mortar_board: I'm a student at the Universidad Nacional de Colombia
 - :technologist: I love using AI as a solution for every `Problem`.
 - :computer: I am a competitive programmer at `Codewars`.
 - :student: I’m currently studying `Computer Science`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`, this is [MY LINKEDIN]([http://lnkiy.in/Ahmed_Hossam_Resume](https://www.linkedin.com/in/juan-esteban-casta%C3%B1eda-hincapi%C3%A9-20306125a?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BkrBK24WNQc%2BqcDYAe%2BtY8w%3D%3D)).
+- :thinking: I’m currently open for a new `job opportunity`, this is [MYLINKEDIN]([http://lnkiy.in/Ahmed_Hossam_Resume](https://www.linkedin.com/in/juan-esteban-casta%C3%B1eda-hincapi%C3%A9-20306125a?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BkrBK24WNQc%2BqcDYAe%2BtY8w%3D%3D)).
 <br>